rafaelnl84/starter-gatsbyjs-jodie/README.md

 ## Features 🚀

-This is a simplified Gatsby app based on Emma design ( by LekoArts)
+This is a simplified Gatsby app based on Jodie design (by LekoArts)

 ## How to use it? 👨‍💻